 “These negative stories often paint an unfair picture of the brave men and women who prevent this country from falling apart.

-“My Grandad was a Medic during the 2nd World War and was stationed out in Africa and my Great Grandad fought in the battle of Ypres during WW1.
+“My Grandad was a Medic during the 2nd World War and was stationed out in North Africa and my Great Grandad fought in the battle of Ypres during WW1.

 “I have a very close affinity to the emergency services, NHS and armed forces and I was honoured to serve in both the emergency services and armed forces.